Dutch Oven Roast Chicken With A Lemon & Herb Butter

 Equipment

 I bake a 2kg whole roast chicken in my Le Creuset 24cm cast iron enameled Dutch oven.
-If your chook is any larger, you’ll need to use a bigger pot – Try a 26/28cm Dutch oven instead.
+If your chook is any larger (or you add extra vegetables), you’ll need to use a bigger pot – Try a 26/28cm Dutch oven instead.
 A cutting board, a sharp cooks knife, measuring tools, and a small mixing bowl are also needed for this recipe.

 I like a digital instant-read thermometer; however, any meat thermometer will do the job.
 It takes the guesswork out of it, ensuring the chicken is cooked to perfection without overcooking.